Top Spin 4: Reception

 The PlayStation 3 and Xbox 360 versions received "favorable" reviews, while the Wii version received "mixed" reviews, according to the review aggregation website Metacritic.
 GameZone said of the PS3 version: "Top Spin 4 offers tennis lovers plenty all on its own, and it presents itself in beautiful form.
 Its great depth of gameplay, packaged in an approachable and fun format, elevates it to the upper echelon of tennis titles.
 Buy the game, not the 3D spectacle".
 In Japan, Famitsu gave them each a score of one eight, two sevens, and one six for a total of 28 out of 40.

 The game also gained an Award in a Booom Competition for being the best Czech video game of the year.

 Influence

 The game inspired the development of a spiritual successor titled Tennis World Tour which was released in 2018.

+Future

+On 16 January 2024, a new installment titled TopSpin 2K25 was announced.